RyanMaxiemus/recon-buddy-ai/README.md

 # 🕵️ Recon Buddy AI

-> Automated recon for the modern (lazy) security pro.
+> Automated recon for the modern security pro.
 Wraps Nmap, Shodan, and DNS utils into one Python tool, then uses AI to summarize the attack surface so you don't have to parse XML manually.

 [![Python](https://img.shields.io/badge/Python-3.10%2B-blue.svg)](https://www.python.org/)
 [![Status](https://img.shields.io/badge/Status-In%20Development-yellow.svg)]()